HTTPArchive/almanac.httparchive.org/src/content/en/2024/ecommerce.md

 ## Payment providers

 The detection of payment providers is not as advanced or precise as the detection of different ecommerce platforms.
-This may be because we only analyze the home page rather than the entire website, which might not provide clear indications of the payment providers used.
+This may be because we only analyzed the home page rather than the entire website, which might not provide clear indications of the payment providers used.
 You can refer to the <a hreflang="en" href="https://github.com/HTTPArchive/wappalyzer">checkpoint on the Wappalyzer GitHub</a> profile to understand how different payment providers are detected.
 Multiple payment providers can be used on the same website.
 In such cases, the website is counted for each payment provider detected.

 The following section focuses on each website with detected payment providers, even if no ecommerce system was identified.